adriangb/scikeras/rfcs/1-input-pipeline.md

         return np.argmax(y_pred_proba, axis=1)
 ```

-We can add this to the default Dataset transformations so that automatic one-hot encoding can be done
+The we add this to the default list of transformers for classifiers:
-not only for array-like inputs but also for Datasets:

 ```python
 class KerasClassifier: